MichaelSchneeberger/rxbp/README.md

 reaction, where each downsream `Flowables` calls the `subscribe` method of its upstream `Flowable` until the sources start emitting the data.
-Once a `Flowable` is subscribed, we allow it to have mutable states.
+Once a `Flowable` is subscribed, we allow it to have internal mutable states for performance reasons.

 Compared to RxPY Observables, a `Flowable` uses `Observers` that are able to back-pressure on an `on_next` method call.